bignotyet/bignotyet.github.io/_posts/news/2016-8-23-esns_spanish_acts.md

 {% include youtubePlayer.html id='VqEnBUx2aTI' %}

 ## NICO CASAL
-Not many people in Spain may know his name, but this piano player received an Academy Award for the short film ‘Stutterer’ (2015), in which he wrote the score.
+Not many people in Spain may know his name, but this piano player received an Academy Award for the short film <a href="https://vimeo.com/118746312">‘Stutterer’</a> (2015), in which he wrote the score.
 After several years working as a film and advertising composer, **Nico Casal** is now determined to write for himself and release his own album soon.
 And apparently, he’s quite *‘Ready to talk’.*

 {% include youtubePlayer.html id='F2LAzwYdYcY' %}